rks101/jaq/README.md

 ### From which sheep, did we get glass wool?

-## If Oxygen was discovered in 1783, how did people breathe before that?
+### If Oxygen was discovered in 1783, how did people breathe before that?

-## If a circle is 360 degrees, why cannot I cook rice in one?
+### If a circle is 360 degrees, why cannot I cook rice in one?

+### If we need to send a reminder for a reminder to set a reminder to remind a task, which inception level it is at to remind the dream?

-## If love is blind, should I worry and see the doc because seriously I can see her?
+### If love is blind, should I worry and see the doc because seriously I can see her?

-## How can we trust atoms, if they make up everything?
+### How can we trust atoms, if they make up everything?

-## How can fish hold their breath for so long underwater? something is fishy?
+### How can fish hold their breath for so long underwater? something is fishy?

-## You see JAQ (Just A Question), why does this remind you FAQ (Frequently Asked Questions) while not many people ask these often?
+### You see JAQ (Just A Question), why does this remind you FAQ (Frequently Asked Questions) while not many people ask these often?